Back to Organizing Paper and Going Paperless Index

 retrieve them from an effective filing system.
 A good filing system will allow

-CATEGORIZING.
-A filing system is only effective, if you can find everything
+Categorizing.
+A filing system is only effective if you can find everything

-you need, when you need it…without a struggle.
+you need, when you need it without a struggle.
 All good filing systems

 have different categories of papers.
-Your papers are either going to fall into
+Your papers are either going to fall

-a MAIN category, or a SUB-category.
+into a MAIN category, or a SUB-category.

-within Financial, may be:
+categories within Financial, may be:

 •